idkravitz/ttb-game-protocol/README.markdown

 must contain only Latin letters, symbol "\_", and digits.
 In other words, it must match following regexp */[a-zA-Z0-9\_]+\\.tst/*

-The inner format of test is a set of JSON requests, separated by newlines and/or white spaces.
+The format of test is a set of JSON requests, separated by newlines and/or white spaces.
 Only double quotes are allowed.
 An answer to a test must have exactly the same name, but with .ans extension.
 The inner format of an answer is absolutely the same as the format of a test.